jedi-academy/learn-2420/data/tutorials/setup01.md

-#Environment Setup
+#Week 1 - Environment Setup
-ACIT3620 - BCIT - Fall 2017
+ACIT2420 - BCIT - Fall 2018

 Before we can get down to work on the seminar/lab material, you need an environment to work in.